majguo/java-on-azure-samples/quarkus/quarkus-on-asa.md

 echo ${url}
 ```

 Copy the output and open it in your browser, you should see the similar home page.
+The source is in `quarkus-quickstarts/getting-started/src/main/resources/META-INF/resources/index.html`.

 ![Quarkus getting-started sample app home page](./media/quarkus-getting-started-home-page.png)